eunivers3/wordCounter/README.md

 TODO: Add dependencies

+## How it works

+This service scans the web response word by word and preprocesses them before adding to a counter.

 ## Spec

 GET `/count` returns the word counts of a webpage from a URL passed through the request body